-People (usually males) who call themselves cross-dressing or transvestite people, dress as the opposite gender for emotional satisfaction or just because they feel more comfortable doing so.
+People (usually males) who call themselves cross-dressing people, dress as the opposite gender for emotional satisfaction or just because they feel more comfortable doing so.
 They feel a strong recurring desire to cross-dress but are generally happy with their birth gender and have no wish to permanently alter the physical characteristics of their bodies.

 Often the cross-dressing provides a pleasant outlet for them to explore feelings and behaviours associated with the opposite gender and therefore they frequently use opposite gender names and pronouns while cross-dressed.